How to Say Judgmental in Spanish | MostUsedWords.com

 What is "Judgmental" in Spanish?

-In Spanish, the equivalent of "judgmental" is crítico (IPA: /ˈkɾi.ti.ko/).
-The term "crítico" refers to someone who is prone to forming opinions or judgments about others, often in a negative or disapproving manner.
-Just like in English, it can be used to describe a person who tends to be overly critical, making assumptions without fully understanding the situation.
+In Spanish, the term "crítico" (IPA: /ˈkɾi.ti.ko/) refers to someone who tends to form opinions or judgments about others often in a negative manner.
+This word can be used to describe a person who is overly critical and makes assumptions without fully understanding the situation.

 Meaning of "Judgmental" in Spanish

-- In some Latin American countries, the term juzgador (IPA: /xus.ɣaˈðor/) may be used instead of "crítico" to describe a judgmental person.
-This word comes from the verb "juzgar," which means "to judge."
+- In some Latin American countries, such as Colombia and Venezuela, the term juzgador (IPA: /xus.ɣaˈðor/) may be used instead of "crítico" to describe a judgmental person.

 - In Spain, you might also encounter the word censor (IPA: /θenˈsor/) as a synonym for "crítico" when describing someone who tends to be judgmental.

-- In Mexico, "crítico" might be colloquially replaced with "cuchillo" (meaning "knife") to describe someone who is highly judgmental.
-The expression implies that the person's words could cut like a sharp knife, being harsh and hurtful.
+- In Mexico, you might hear "cuchillo", meaning someone who is highly judgmental.
+The expression implies that their words could cut like a sharp knife.

-- In Argentina, "crítico" could be substituted with "picaflor" (literally "hummingbird").
-Although "picaflor" generally refers to the charming bird, it is also used informally to describe someone who is judgmental, fluttering from one negative opinion to another.
+- In Argentina, "crítico" could be substituted with "picaflor" (literally "hummingbird"), which describes someone who flutters from one negative opinion to another.

 - Ella siempre es crítica con los demás, pero rara vez se mira a sí misma.